Symbolic Interactionism Theory

 This process is how we develop a fully-formed self that can fit into society.

-Although Mead taught these ideas in his lectures, he never wrote a book – his students compiled his work into Mind, Self, and Society (1934) after his death
+Although Mead taught these ideas in his lectures, he never wrote a book.
+His students compiled his work into Mind, Self, and Society (1934) after his death.

-The title of that book reflects Mead’s core insight: Mind (our ability to use symbols to think) and Self (our identity as developed through others’ eyes) arise within Society (the arena of social interaction).
+Mind (our ability to use symbols to think) and Self (our identity as developed through others’ eyes) arise within Society (the arena of social interaction).

 Mead’s influence on sociology was so profound that he is considered the “true founder” of symbolic interactionism as a perspective.